All Episodes

 More people like, yo, let's move past it now.

-Not everything's gotta be racist, sexist.
+Not everything's got to be racist, sexist.

-I think it like kind of it hit its fever pitch, and now it kind of like broke, and it's just like people like I'm exhausted by that.
+I think it like kind of, it hit its fever pitch and now it kind of like broke.

-Don't don't talk to me about that.
+Don't, don't talk to me about that.

 Yeah, I agree.

-I think people see that it's also like this thing that they try to get like uh different political groups to fight over.
+I think people see that it's also like this thing that they try to get like different political groups to fight over.

 Yeah.

-But I think it's interesting to have guys that are different, like get it.
+But I think it's interesting to have guys that are different like get it.

 I'm always the underdog fan, right?